jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.1 Aspect

-Calculates an aspect raster from an input DEM.
+Calculates an aspect raster from an input DEM..

 *Parameters*: